“Rent never ends”

 Though your taxes, insurance, and maintenance keep going up, your interest keeps going down as you pay off principal.

 Finally, buying a house wins a round.

 Let’s sweeten the pot.

 The mortgage ends after those 30 years and suddenly you aren’t paying any interest.

 In year 31, the total payments will drop to $13,350 while rent will be $24,273.
 That’s a difference of almost $11,000.

 Score one more for owning rather than renting.

 I won’t put up more charts, but based on the previous info, if invested at 8% return, after 30 years they will have a net savings of $22,442.
-They will have saved up a lot at the beginning, then as rents keep going up they will start losing out and dipping into the savings.

 But you can see that high rents will be digging into that savings.
 By year 33 those savings will have been completely depleted.
 It takes a while but owning a house beats out renting one.